brightsparklabs/appcli/README.md

 ## Contributing

-When committing code, first run the python code formatter 'black' with default settings. <https://pypi.org/project/black/>
+When committing code, first run the python code formatter [black](https://pypi.org/project/black/) with default settings.
+This will ensure that PR diffs are minimal and focussed on the code change rather than stylistic coding decisions.

 Install with `pip install black`.
 This can be run through VSCode or via the CLI.
 See the documentation for details.

-This will ensure that PR diffs are minimal and focussed on the code change rather than stylistic coding decisions.

 ## Licenses